Industry Insights

 Introduction

-In an age where artificial intelligence can generate a realistic image in seconds, the question "is this real?" has never been more critical.
-For photographers, news outlets, and businesses, the line between authentic and artificial is blurring, creating a crisis of trust.
-Many have turned to AI image detectors as a defense, but this is a reactive strategy in a losing game.
-This article introduces a more robust, proactive alternative: image provenance.
-We will compare the reactive approach of AI detection with the foundational trust of provenance, demonstrating why a verifiable "birth certificate" for an image, as established by the C2PA standard, is the definitive future of photo verification.
+Artificial intelligence can now generate realistic images in seconds, and the question "is this real?" has become harder to answer with confidence.
+For photographers, news outlets, and businesses, the line between authentic and artificial keeps blurring, and the trust that a photograph once carried no longer comes for free.
+Many have turned to AI image detectors as a defense, but detection is a reactive strategy in a contest that favors the faker.
+This article looks at a more durable alternative: image provenance.
+We compare the reactive approach of AI detection with the proactive trust of provenance, and explain why a verifiable "birth certificate" for an image, as established by the C2PA standard, is where photo verification is heading.

 The Growing Crisis of Digital Trust